opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 I've come today to talk about a symbolic approach to AGI.

+This talk will be a two parter, the first part will be the lightning talk I will be delivering on Monday; I'm practicing it today, because the main presentation won't make sense without it.

 ---------------

 ## Slide 1: A Lack of Topological and Geometric Awareness.